pediatric care in a holiday paradise

 AwardsRichard Seewald Award

-Albert’s story – how hearing aids bring hope
+how hearing aids bring hope to children like albert

-Albert Acosta is nine years old and was born with moderate to severe hearing loss.
+Albert is nine years old and was born with moderate to severe hearing loss.
 His mother died two years ago, therefore Albert and his two brothers live together with other relatives at their grandmother’s house in a Santo Domingo slum.
-Their grandmother’s neighbor Jenny, who is a friend of Albert’s late mother, helps to look after the three boys.
+Their grandmother’s neighbor Jenny helps to look after the three boys.
 Jenny recently took Albert to the Centro Cristiano where he was fitted with digital hearing aids.
 The new hearing aids are not only making it easier for Albert to follow his lessons in school, but also help him to enjoy spending time with his friends.
 Because hearing aids, are very valuable items in the Dominican Republic Albert can only ever wear his new hearing aids at home, at school, or when he is with an adult, otherwise they would most likely get stolen.

 Early diagnosis as the key to a better future